JSidat/flask-project/README.md

 * A functioning front-end website that has full CRUD functionality.

-* Use of github as the version control system using the feauture-branch model to fully integrate the code for the application.
+* Use of github as the version control system using the feature-branch model to fully integrate the code for the application.

 ## Technology constraints